California Penal Code 1203.3 PC allows a judge to terminate a defendant's probation ahead of schedule.1

 - traveling when you need to do so for work or to maintain family relationships,

 - achieving or obtaining any other type of meaningful benefit.

 Most likely, yes.
-Once you are no longer on probation...and are you not
+You are eligible for expungement of your criminal record when you are no longer on probation, as long as you are not

 - currently charged with another criminal offense,

 - serving a sentence for another criminal offense